CASA v. Trump: Protecting birthright citizenship

 What did the U.S. government do on January 20?

 On January 20, 2025, President Trump signed an Executive Order that tried to restrict birthright citizenship.
 The order said that, starting on February 19, some babies born in the United States to immigrant parents should not become U.S. citizens.
-However, the judge in CASA v.
-Trump has now prevented this order from going into effect!
-In addition, an order cannot, by itself, change birthright citizenship, which is protected by the U.S. Constitution.
+However, this order is currently not in effect due to court decisions.

 How are ASAP members fighting back?